apache/beam/website/src/documentation/programming-guide.md

 > transforms, including `Filter`, `FlatMapElements`, and `Partition`.

 ##### 4.2.1.4.
 DoFn lifecycle {#dofn}
+Here is a sequence diagram that shows the lifecycle of the DoFn during the execution of the ParDo transform.
+The comments give useful information to pipeline developers such as the constraints that apply to the objects or particular cases such as failover or instance reuse.
+They also give instanciation use cases.

 ![This is a sequence diagram that shows the lifecycle of the DoFn](
   {{ "/images/dofn-sequence-diagram.png" | prepend: site.baseurl }})